alilotfi23/jenkins-docker-ansible/README.md

 ### Docker Setup

 1. **Dockerfile**:
-    - Ensure you have a Dockerfile in your repository that Jenkins will use to build the Docker image.
+    - Please make sure you have a Dockerfile in your repository that Jenkins will use to build the Docker image.

 ### Ansible Setup